BeaconCMS/beacon/guides/deployment/deployment-topologies.md

 ```

 ### Clustered applications with separated admin
-You can observe the previous strategy duplicates the admin interface in each node, which works fairly well with a couple of sites
+You can observe the previous strategy duplicates the admin interface in each node, which works fairly well when you have
-but tend to become harder to manage and a waste of resources if you start booting more site and more nodes.
+no more than a couple of sites, but that setup tends to become harder to manage and also become a waste of resources
+if you start booting more site and more nodes.

-So an optimization is to move the Admin interface into its own project and node:
+So an optimization is to move the Admin interface into its own project and node (a new Phoenix project),
+and keep the sites in their own projects.

+Note that in order to Admin find the sites, all the apps must be connected in the same cluster.

 ```elixir
 # endpoint